Some of the most exciting discoveries in a generation are being made with neutron science.Read More

 Developing a theoretical framework

 Cuprate superconductors show a vast degree of different orders besides superconductivity (e.g. spin and charge orders).
 However, how these orders develop and their relation to superconductivity is less known and more experimental data is needed.
-That is why Jonatan and his supervisor, Mats Granath at Gothenburg University, have chosen to look at different ways to study properties of superconductivity to better understand how it works, and aim to set up a model for research in this field.
+That is why Jonatan and his supervisor, Mats Granath at the University of Gothenburg, have chosen to look at different ways to study properties of superconductivity to better understand how it works, and aim to set up a model for research in this field.

 “Hopefully we will be able to design more manageable superconductors in the future—so-called high-temperature superconductors.
 The overarching goal is to find superconductors that emerge in room temperature,” Jonatan explains.